Balaji798/my-todo/README.md

 3. **Form Validation**: The form is validated using **Yup**, and fields like Title, Assignee, Priority, Status, and Due Date are required.
 Errors are handled gracefully and displayed to the user.

+4. **Extra Features**: I have added task delete feature in the project

 ## Project Structure:
 ```
 .